KBNLwikimedia/Alba-Amicorum/index.md

 We are currently collecting data of the alba amicorum of the KB and structuring them on wikidata.
 We have three main sources we collect these data from: the KB catalogue, our LOD platform data.bibliotheken.nl and Europeana.

+We als maintain project pages about our alba amicorum [on Wikidata](https://www.wikidata.org/wiki/Wikidata:WikiProject_Alba_amicorum_National_Library_of_the_Netherlands) and on [Wikimedia Commons]()

 ### Pilot project AA Jacob Heyblocq
-The initial pilot project is the data and images from the Album amicorum Jacob Heyblocq that currently [has its own repository](https://github.com/KBNLwikimedia/AlbumAmicorumJacobHeyblocq).
+The initial pilot project is about the data and images from the [Album amicorum Jacob Heyblocq](alba/AA-Jacob-Heyblocq)

 ### Phase 2: focus list of 10 alba amicorum
 In the second phase we collect data and images from ten alba amicorum: general scripts, workflows and manuals are shared in this repository.